Перейти к содержимому

 // After adding all resources, run the app...

 If you’re new to Bicep, it’s a domain-specific language for defining Azure resources.
-With Aspire, you don’t need to write Bicep by-hand, instead the provisioning APIs generate Bicep for you.
+With Aspire, you don’t need to write Bicep by hand — the provisioning APIs generate it for you.
 When you publish your app, the generated Bicep is output alongside the manifest file.
 When you add an Azure Service Bus resource, the following Bicep is generated:

 Generated Bicep — service-bus.bicep